-Diethylpropion hydrochloride is a schedule IV controlled substance.
+Diethylpropion hydrochloride tablets USP, 25 mg are schedule IV controlled substances.
 Diethylpropion hydrochloride has some chemical and pharmacologic similarities to the amphetamines and other related stimulant drugs that have been extensively abused.
 There have been reports of subjects becoming psychologically dependent on Diethylpropion.
 The possibility of abuse should be kept in mind when evaluating the desirability of including a drug as part of a weight reduction program.
 Abuse of amphetamines and related drugs may be associated with varying degrees of psychologic dependence and social dysfunction which, in the case of certain drugs, may be severe.
 There are reports of patients who have increased the dosage to many times that recommended.
 Abrupt cessation following prolonged high dosage administration results in extreme fatigue and mental depression; changes are also noted on the sleep EEG.
 Manifestations of chronic intoxication with anorectic drugs include severe dermatoses, marked insomnia, irritability, hyperactivity, and personality changes.
 The most severe manifestation of chronic intoxication is psychosis, often clinically indistinguishable from schizophrenia.

 Manifestations of acute overdosage include restlessness, tremor, hyperreflexia, rapid respiration, confusion, assaultiveness, hallucinations, panic states, and mydriasis.